dataiku/dss-visual-edit/README.md

 ## Contents of this repository

-* `dash_tabulator`: source code for the Dash component powering the plugin's "data table", based on the [Tabulator](http://tabulator.info) Javascript library.
+* `dash_tabulator`: source code for the Dash component powering Visual Edit's "data table", based on the Tabulator Javascript library.
+Read more in the [dash_tabulator README](dash_tabulator/README.md).
 * `plugin-dss-visual-edit`: actual plugin code; when installing the plugin in Dataiku, we would provide this directory only.
+Read more in the [plugin-dss-visual-edit README](plugin-dss-visual-edit/README.md).
-* `docs/`: source code in Markdown for the documentation website
+* `docs/`: source code in Markdown for the documentation website.
-  * `backend/`: technical documentation generated from docstrings by Mkdocs (following [this tutorial](https://realpython.com/python-project-documentation-with-mkdocs/)).
-Updates are manual.
-They require running `mkdocs build` from `plugin-dss-visual-edit/python-lib/` and moving the output (in `site/`) to the repo's `docs/backend/`.

-In addition to the documentation website, check out these directories' README files for additional explanations of how the plugin works.